 FEIM provides investment advisory services primarily to mutual funds, private funds, collective investment trusts, Sociétés d'investissement à Capital Variable (or SICAV funds), Irish Collective Asset-Management Vehicles (or ICAV funds) and institutional separately managed accounts ("SMAs"), as well as to a registered, closed-end interval fund and a continuously offered closed-end management investment company that elects to be regulated as a business development company ("BDC").
-FEIM is the investment adviser to the First Eagle Funds, First Eagle Variable Funds and to the First Eagle Credit Opportunities Fund (collectively, the "Funds"), which are registered investment companies, as well as to the BDC, First Eagle Private Credit Fund.
+FEIM is the investment adviser to the First Eagle Funds, First Eagle Variable Funds, First Eagle Real Estate Debt Fund and to the First Eagle Credit Opportunities Fund (collectively, the "Funds"), which are registered investment companies, as well as to the BDC, First Eagle Private Credit Fund, and serves as the investment adviser to First Eagle Global Equity ETF and First Eagle Overseas Equity ETF (the "ETFs") which are sub-advised by Exchange Traded Concepts, LLC (the "Sub-Adviser"), which provides trading and execution services to the ETFs.